|

 documentation for supported strings

 shuffle, but group identical keys.
-See shuf(1)
+See also shuf(1)

 get random bytes from FILE